 purewrist® Rocks Las Vegas with its NFC and MasterCard-Certified EMV Payment and Transaction Wearable Platform

-Las Vegas, NV – October 27, 2018 – This past Friday, leading into the world’s the largest fintech conferences, Money20/20, Hard Rock Live guests were greeted at the entry and experienced the ease of paying for their drinks with the tap of their wrist.
+Las Vegas, NV – October 27, 2018 – This past Friday, leading into one of the world’s largest fintech conferences, Money20/20, Hard Rock Live guests were greeted at the entry and experienced the ease of paying for their drinks with the tap of their wrist.

 This simple tap and pay wristband was powered by purewrist® NFC-contactless payment and transaction platform.
 “It was amazing to watch hundreds of people experience how easy it was to pay for their drinks using our wearable payment solution.
 Several customers exchanged ‘high-fives’ with the bartenders and waitstaff throughout the evening.
-While customers loved the contactless payment experience, bartenders loved the friction-free and quick transactions helping them to help more customers than usual.,” This was a great way to kick off our hospitality platform at Money2 0/20.” said Ari Gardiner, co-founder of purewrist.
+While customers loved the contactless payment experience, bartenders loved the friction-free and quick transactions helping them to help more customers than usual.
+This was a great way to kick off our hospitality platform at Money2 0/20.” said Ari Gardiner, co-founder of purewrist.

-purewrist® platform and turn-key end-to-end solutions enhances the customer experience which can include custom designer wearables, issuing pre-paid payment accounts, room access, and a personalized services platform with comprehensive data for our customers.
-The purewrist platform is unique and differentiated in the fact that it the products can be used at any contactless enabled reader that accepts Mastercard EMV contactless payment.
+purewrist® platform and turn-key end-to-end solutions enhance the customer experience which can include custom designer wearables, issuing pre-paid payment accounts, room access, and a personalized services platform with comprehensive data for our customers.
+The purewrist platform is unique and differentiated in the fact that the products can be used at any contactless enabled reader that accepts Mastercard EMV contactless payments.

 The purewrist platform presents several key technology and deployment benefits